 The Narvik ski touring region offers the widest variety of backcountry skiing of any area in Arctic Norway.
 There’s lift accessed backcountry skiing available right above town, coastal day touring in stunning fjord scenery, higher glaciated summits and couloirs up to 1200m long.

-This trip travels on Friday out/Friday return, to make use of cheaper flight prices.
+This trip travels on Friday out/Friday return, to give a wider range of flight options from the UK.

 Included in price